visheshrwl/Uber-like/.github/ISSUE_TEMPLATE/routing_algorithm.md

 ---
-name: 🔄 Advanced Routing Algorithm Enhancement
+name: "\U0001F504 Advanced Routing Algorithm Enhancement"
 about: Propose an enhancement for the routing algorithm used in the app.
 title: "[ALGORITHM] "
-labels: "algorithm"
+labels: ''
-assignees: ""
+assignees: ''

 ---

 **Current Behavior**